El Mostrador

 El Mostrador is a Chilean online newspaper, founded on 1 March 2000.
 Its current president is Germán Olmedo Acedvedo and its director is Federico Joannon Errázuriz.

 History

 El Mostrador was launched on 1 March 2000 and is Chile's first exclusively digital newspaper.
 On 20 November 2001, part of its journalistic content was paywalled, but in 2007 it was reopened, completely free of charge.
-As of 2012, its historical databases are also free and open access.

 On 25 May 2010 the newspaper launched an online television channel, «El Mostrador TV», that was transmitted for a digital television signal on channels 24, 26, 27, 28, 30 and 33 within the ring of Américo Vespucio Avenue in Santiago.

 Organization

-El Mostrador it is an ideology Pluralist journal owned by La Plaza S.A.
+El Mostrador is an ideologically pluralist journal owned by La Plaza S.A.
 Its president is Germán Olmedo Acevedo, while its vice president is Federico Joannon Errázuriz.
 The journalistic director is Héctor Cossio López and the deputy director is Iván Weissman.

 Content

 The El Mostrador website is organized into the following sections: